menu

 Philadelphia is a big city, and with that comes lots of benefits.
 One benefit is that most big cities have public transit, but Philadelphia really shines when it comes to the extensiveness and use of its public transit system.
 More than most large American cities, Philadelphia citizens use public transit daily to get to and from work.
 And while there are transportation options, most people in Philadelphia ride the bus.
 Whereas in some cities one is destined to sit in traffic every morning to get to work and every evening to get home, in Philadelphia a lot leave their cars at home (if they even choose to own one), and hop a ride on the bus.

-The education level of Philadelphia citizens is substantially higher than the typical US community, as 33.61% of adults in Philadelphia have at least a bachelor's degree.
+The education level of Philadelphia citizens is very high relative to the national average among all cities (21.84%): 34.64% of adults in Philadelphia have a bachelor's degree or even advanced degree.

-The per capita income in Philadelphia in 2022 was $35,553, which is middle income relative to Pennsylvania, and upper middle income relative to the rest of the US.
-This equates to an annual income of $142,212 for a family of four.
+The per capita income in Philadelphia in 2022 was $37,669, which is upper middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $150,676 for a family of four.
 However, Philadelphia contains both very wealthy and poor people as well.

 The most common language spoken in Philadelphia is English.
 Other important languages spoken here include Spanish and Chinese.